Limmen/csle/README.md

 - **Policy-examination**
     - [x] A System for Inspecting Automated Intrusion Prevention Policies

+- **Management and Monitoring**
+    - [x] A distributed telemetry system for real-time monitoring
+    - [x] A management platform with an extensive REST API and web frontend

 ## Installation

 Follow the instructions below to install CSLE.